DaVinci Resolve Export IMAGE: PNG, JPG, TIFF (2023!)

 Featured DaVinci Resolve Export Images

-DaVinci Resolve can export image formats like PNG, JPG, TIFF, BMP, etc. You can either grab a still and export from the “Color” page, or go to the “Delivery” page and export a sequence of images.
+DaVinci Resolve can export frames (still images) in formats like PNG, JPG, TIFF, etc. You can either export a single frame or go to the “Delivery” page and export a sequence of frames (images).

-To export an image in DaVinci Resolve, select the image in the timeline of the “Edit” page, go to the “Color” page, right-click on the viewer, and select “Grab Still”.
+In the older versions of DaVinci Resolve 18 or 17, to export a still, first select the image in the timeline of the “Edit” page, then go to the “Color” page, right-click on the viewer, and select “Grab Still”.
 From the “Gallery” tab, right-click on the grabbed still and then select export to various formats like jpeg, png, tiff, etc.

 Before getting started, ensure you have the desired timeline resolution set in the “Project Settings”, for the highest quality output.